z3ro0day/Bruce-Unleashed/README.md

 I am not responsible for any laws you break.

-Creds for most of these files go to (https://github.com/FalsePhilosopher)
+Creds for most of these files go to (https://github.com/FalsePhilosopher) and (https://github.com/UberGuidoZ)

+Some thing in here are mine but a little amount.